INDUSTRY LEADER

 Construction

-Our wind farms can usually be built in six to nine months.
+Our wind sites can usually be built in six to nine months.
 Steps include:

 Ready For Operations